 Task Key Milestones Status / End Dates Anticipated Outcome & Assumptions Results Achieved & Barriers to Completion report was due to the Governor and Legislature by Oct.
 1, 2016. • Section 6 created the Governor's Behavioral Health Innovation Fund in the state treasury.
-Only the director of financial management or designee may authorize expenditures from that Fund, which are provided solely to improve quality of care, patient outcomes, patient and staff safety, and the efficiency of operations at the state hospitals.
-No meeting was scheduled in May.
-Consult with DOH about draft legislation requiring DOH certification of forensic evaluators to determine the need for a sunrise review Consult DOH Ongoing Expanded pool of forensic evaluators would help improve timeliness.
+Only the director of financial management or designee may authorize expenditures from that Fund, which are provided solely to improve quality of care, patient outcomes, patient and staff safety, and the efficiency of operations at the state No meeting was scheduled in May.
+The next planned meeting is scheduled in July, 2018 at Western State Hospital.
+Consult with DOH about draft legislation requiring DOH certification of forensic evaluators to determine the need for a sunrise review Consult DOH Ongoing hospitals.
+Expanded pool of forensic evaluators would help improve timeliness.
 Licensure would provide quality assurance and create professional standards for forensic evaluators.
 Develop long-term certification of forensic evaluators, consistent with the Trueblood Court Monitor's recommendations on mid- and long-term performance to implement a forensic certification program to sustain performance.
 OFMHS has not been allocated the necessary resources to pursue DOH certification programs for forensic evaluators in the past.
 A request for resources has been included in a preliminary decision package submission for the Department during the fiscal year 2019-21 budget submission process.